 Top 5 Things to Take With You to the Galapagos

 Prepare to experience the otherworldly Galapagos Islands, one of those rare places where nature presents itself at its finest.
-Follow in Darwin’s footsteps to see how nature has evolved without the influence of man, and witness the playful and unique species inhabiting these islands as you explore the well-preserved archipelago aboard the comfortable Evolution or Queen of Galapagos.
+Follow in Darwin’s footsteps to see how nature has evolved without the influence of man, and witness the playful and unique species inhabiting these islands as you explore the well-preserved archipelago.
 And when you’re exploring a remote destination like this, it’s important to know you have everything you’ll need to enjoy yourself while you’re there.
 Check out our Top 5 list about what to bring when packing for the Galapagos.

 1. Your Day Pack

 Your days will be jam-packed as you hop from island to island and from one activity to the next.
 Ease and convenience are key when you’re readying for a shore landing.
 Be prepared like a good Boy or Girl Scout and bring the essentials—water bottle, hat, sunscreen, camera(s), sunglasses, etc.—in a day pack.

 While there are plenty of amazing images to be captured on the land and in the sky, there are just as many to be found underwater.
 A quality waterproof camera will help you capture the water at its bluest and the vibrant colors of the coral.
 Whether it’s a sea lion dancing through the water around you or a sea turtle gracefully gliding past, these are the moments you’ll want to have captured on film.